DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 from the DJs who were Thijs Timmers' friends.
 In the first few years, Tom Trago, also part of the fifth floor network that introduced Thijs to the building, would play his sets in exchange for free food and drink.
-Artist Steven de Peven and party organizer Silvester Poll, both tenants downstairs, would conceptualize and plan the themes and entertainment for many nights.
+Artist Steven de Peven and party organizer Silvester Pöll, both tenants downstairs, would conceptualize and plan the themes and entertainment for many nights.
 And of course, the place had solid assets such as great cocktails and a fantastic roof top terrace.